 Amateur filmmakers Heather Donahue, Josh Leonard, and Mike Williams venture into the Maryland woods to pursue the legend of The Blair Witch.
 What starts as a campy, ghost story adventure turns ugly when the campers get lost.
 Their supplies dwindle; their tempers flare; and unsettling circumstances push the trio to the darkest corners of their imagination while they try to find their way home before something else finds them.

-Heather, like Helen from Candyman, is ruthless.
-She stops at nothing to make her spook film, though it is not clear from the beginning what the project is really about for her.
+Heather stops at nothing to make her spook film, though it is not clear from the beginning what this whole project is really about for her.
 What is clear is that Heather is more interested in furthering her own ambitions than on the welfare of her buddies, old friend Josh and new friend Mike.
-It might be worth noting too, that these friendships seem to be based on Josh’s and Mike’s access to camera equipment and experience with using it, rather than on longtime bonds.
+These friendships seem to be based on Josh’s and Mike’s access to camera equipment and experience with using it, rather than on longtime bonds.

 As the tensions in the woods heighten, Heather spends more time filming than she does in coming to the rescue of her companions.
 To be fair, the whole film is just film, so the implication is that we don’t see what happens when the camera is off; but, it is a little suspect that Heather leads the way in every direction, that Heather chooses to have the group camp when the guys want to find the car, and that Heather makes an unusual decision to film a bloody piece of clothing left behind by Josh.